 How frequently should we set goals

-The frequency you set you marketing goals really depends on a couple of things.
+The frequency you set your SMART marketing goals really depends on a couple of things.
 The timeline of your goals and your budget/planning cycle.

 - In the example above we set a quarterly sales goal, in this example, you’d set this goal annually and check it quarterly on performance.